DellCliff/android-security/README.md

 https://www.placona.co.uk/
 https://developer.android.com/training/safetynet/index.html

 Do not trust the device!
-Android Keystore since API level 23 with strong encryption (since API level 18 with "weak" encryption).
-TODO: Look into this more.

 ## Certificate Pinning
 Makes sure your app only communicates with your server.